-Carl Thomson is a senior director at Interel’s London office, where he provides strategic counsel for clients across the financial services, tech and digital, e-commerce, outsourcing and procurement, energy and sustainability, and mobility sectors.
+Carl Thomson is a senior director at Interel’s London office, where he provides strategic counsel for clients across the tech and digital, e-commerce, outsourcing and procurement, energy and sustainability, and mobility sectors.
 He has a proven track record in campaign management, successfully lobbying for amendments to legislation and running effective public affairs, political communications, and stakeholder engagement programmes.

 Before joining Interel, Carl was a director at The Whitehouse Consultancy, a Westminster-based communications agency, where he advised global companies, SMEs and trade associations.
 Prior to this, he spent five years working in the House of Commons as a research assistant to Theresa May MP, and as senior parliamentary assistant to John Redwood MP.